sitMCella/azure-terraform-ssl-certificate-renewal/README.md

 The SSL Certificate Renewal Terraform project defines an automation procedure for the SSL Certificate of a web application hosted in one Azure App Service and exposed via one Azure Application Gateway.

-The SSL Certificates are generated via Let's Encrypt and one Azure DNS Zone associates the custom domain with the web application.
+The SSL Certificates are generated via Let's Encrypt.
+One Azure DNS Zone is used for associate the custom domain with the web application.

-The automation script is implemented in one Azure Function App, and
+The automation script is implemented using one Azure Function App.
+The Let's Encrypt challenges are stored in one Azure Storage Account.
+Let's Encrypt will verify the challenges using a static web application in the Storage Account.

 ## Requirements